jameslnewell/koa/README.md

 ![npm](https://img.shields.io/npm/v/koa-reload-middleware.svg)

-Reload a middleware if is modified during development.
+Reload a middleware if it is modified during development.

 ## [koa-router-middleware](./koa-router-middleware)